andersnylund/master-thesis/notes/papers/Organizing Software Maintenance in a Small Aviation Software Company: A Case Study.md

   - this would yield a much higher answer rate, however it might not be a really good approach as the study subject is quite abstract and undefined, which makes it really difficult to create a survey about
   - surveys are better to validate things whereas interviews are to identify new aspects and viewpoints to a topic
 - one approach could also be to conduct a workshop where all different kinds of people would join and it would be audio recorded
+- what is good facilitation in a workshop?
+- contact someone who has done workshops before
+- company’s high level business strategy
+- there is a lot of discussion about the selected processes and the reasoning behind them